SLAM for Visually Impaired People: a Survey: SLR methodology

 \section{SLR methodology}

-A systematic Literature Review (SLR) is one of the most common types of literature review used to collect, review, appraise, and report on research studies on a specific topic, adhering to predefined rules for conducting the review \cite{grant2009typology}.
+A systematic literature review is one of the most common types of literature review used to collect, review, appraise, and report research studies on a specific topic, adhering to predefined rules for conducting the review \cite{grant2009typology}.
 Compared with traditional literature reviews, it provides a wider and more precise understanding of the topic under review \cite{pati2018write}.
 Various guidelines exist for conducting SLR in different research fields such as software engineering \cite{keele2007guidelines, kitchenham2009systematic, petersen2015guidelines}, computer science \cite{carrera2022conduct}, information systems \cite{okoli2010guide}, planning education and research \cite{xiao2019guidance}, and health sciences \cite {fink2019conducting, pati2018write}.
 To conduct this review, we followed the guidelines for conducting systematic reviews proposed by \cite{kitchenham2007guidelines}.
-Figure \ref{fig:SLR_process} shows the SLR process.
+Figure \ref{SLR_process} illustrates our SLR process.

 SLR consists of three key phases: planning, conducting, and reporting the review.
 We defined our research questions and motivation, keywords, and search string, as well as selection criteria in the planning phase of the SLR.
 In the conducting phase, we executed searches on digital sources using predefined search strings that were established during the planning stage.
 We evaluated the quality of the selected papers and extracted relevant data aligned with SLR research questions.